Edited by Michael Castro, DO

 Excess weight will increase the force on the posterior tibial tendon as it inserts into the accessory navicular and will tend to precipitate or aggravate symptoms.
 If a patient with a symptomatic accessory navicular is overweight, then losing weight can be very helpful.
 Even losing 5-10lbs will decrease the amount of force going through the foot with each step by as much as 15-30lbs.
 This is because the foot acts like a lever serving to magnify the force absorbed by the foot with each step.

 If non-operative treatment fails to relieve the patient’s symptoms, surgical intervention may be warranted.
 The standard operative treatment of an accessory navicular is a Kidner procedure.
+However, if surgery is undertaken it is important that it address the underlying source of the patients pain.
+Surgical treatment may include:

 Modified Kidner Procedure (Resection of the Prominent Accessory Navicular)